11 Reasons The Stock Peddler boutique is a show stopping renovation

 “Live Simply.
 Bloom wildly.”

 This downtown business started modestly (and with another name) selling a variety of loose teas and tea accessories and infused cooking oils.
-Over the years they grew- adding more home decor and kitchen wares until they eventually pushed into the next door building when they added a tasting room and selection of unique wine and spirits for sale.
+Over the years they have grown- adding more home decor and kitchen wares until they eventually pushed into the next door building where they added a tasting room and selection of unique wine and spirits for sale.
 This spring they spread their wings even more, expanding into the storage area behind their main street storefront.

 Looking around their new endeavor, The Stock Peddler floral shop, it’s clear they embraced every detail of the space and found a way to highlight the charm that can only be uncovered when someone truly loves an old building like this!
 My excitement at it’s opening was definitely warranted and it exceeded all of my expectations.
 Here’s 11 reasons why the Stock Peddler’s boutique is a show stopping renovation!